 Who do you trust?
 And why it’s important in an election super year!

-So this feels like a really important webinar.
+So this felt like a really important webinar.
 A chance to discuss why trust and engagement with audiences has fallen.
-And, crucially, how to build it.
+And, crucially, how to build it back up.

 When saying you’re being respectful is, in fact, disrespectful